Vslira/lexisortable/README.md

 ## Limitations

+- Upper bound of one [mole (2019 SI revision)](https://en.wikipedia.org/wiki/Mole_(unit)) on sortable values
 - Only works with non-negative numbers (0 and above)
     - Attempting to use negative numbers will raise a ValueError

 ## License